-The need to be loved and belonged is a nature of every human, however, the love experienced by religious communities and members is beyond words.
-It can be experienced and felt.
+The need to be loved and belonged is every human; however, the love experienced by religious communities and members is beyond words.
+It can be shared and felt.
 Love and belongingness heal the human soul of loneliness and isolation.

 Financial support is a full package of religious beliefs.
 No organization, government, and any authority can support as much as religious people can do.

-Religious beliefs motivate individuals for volunteering in any worthwhile cause.
-Volunteering in any other activity other than religion is rare and relatively less and short lived.
+Religious beliefs motivate individuals to volunteer for any worthwhile cause.
+Volunteering in any other activity other than religion is rare and relatively less and short-lived.

 Faith and Hope

-Depressed people tend to suicide, they lose hope.
-Religion makes it difficult to suicide because there is still hope if there is any god.
-In certain religious thoughts hope its self is a god.
+Depressed people tend to suicide; they lose hope.
+Religion makes it challenging to suicide because there is still hope if there is any god.
+In specific religious thoughts, hope its self is a god.

-The healing and feeling part of the psychology of religion is the top most important aspect of hope and faith.
+The healing and feeling part of religion’s psychology is the topmost important aspect of hope and faith.